JorgeAJT/black-jack/README.md

-# Black Jack Project in Python :hearts: :clubs: :diamonds: :spades:
+# Black Jack Project in Python :hearts::clubs::diamonds::spades:

 Welcome to the Black Jack project in Python!
 This project is a simple implementation of the popular card game Black Jack, developed entirely in Python.